APNS Push Certificates

 Upload the certificate into Relution using the file uploader in this step.

 The active push topic is displayed above the file uploader.
-Make sure you are renewing the correct certificate — the push topic of the uploaded certificate should match the one displayed.
+Confirm that the correct certificate is being renewed — the push topic of the uploaded certificate should match the one displayed.

 - If the push topic matches, click Save — the wizard is complete.